It probably happens occasionally—days after you receive your paycheck, you start wondering where all your money went.

 It’s not enough to list down your expenses.
-You need to categorize them into two types: fixed and variable.
+As seen in the sample budget above, you need to categorize them into two types: fixed and variable.

-Certain expenses for a household are fixed, meaning they will arrive every month without fail.
-Electricity, water, internet, and amortization or rent usually take a good chunk of every family’s budget.
+Fixed expenses generally cost more or less the same every month.
+Electricity, water, internet, and amortization or rent are fixed expenses that usually comprise a good chunk of every family’s budget.
 Other expenses may include personal, housing, and car loan payments.

-Meanwhile, variable expenses are the opposite.
-You usually spend more or less of your monthly budget to pay for these expenses, which include groceries, credit card payments, fuel expenses, and others.
-Expendable expenses like online subscriptions also fall into this category.
+Variable expenses are the opposite.
+The cost of these expenses, which include groceries, credit card payments, and fuel, can differ every month.
+Expendable expenses like online subscriptions also fall under this category.

 Listing every expense helps you decide which expenses are important and which ones your family can live without.
 This also gives you a better idea of your family’s true financial standing.